Pigna99/PignaRPG-2/README.md

 - [X] Allies and Enemies position on matrix when generate matrixPos (generateEntitiesMatrix in utils.js)
 - [X] Name (number) of Enemies of the same type
-- [ ] Enemies die
+- [X] Enemies die
+- [X] Change PrioQueue when an enemy dies
-- [ ] Change PrioQueue when an enemy dies / an ally is down
+- [ ] Change PrioQueue when an ally is down
 - [ ] Change PrioQueue on status afflicted (slow/fast)
 - [ ] Enemy AI / "heavy" (movement)
 - [ ] Enemy AI / "heavy" (attack)